 Maia was measured and fitted by CARE in Santa Monica, CA. One of Eddies Wheels Authorized facilities.
 I paid an extra $150 for this service.
 This did not guarantee a custom fit.

 I was very unhappy with this cart and with the customer service.

 When I contacted Eddie’s Wheels to tell them about Maia’s passing.
-Eddie’s wheels was insensitive!
+Eddie’s wheels were insensitive!
 I received this email:

 From: “Leslie DeGraff-Grinnell” <firstname.lastname@example.org>